 Scroll Two: Rolling, Slipping, and Ducking (1:00)

 Duran may have been an offensive fighter first and foremost, but he was also a defensive master, brilliant at blocking and parrying punches or stepping in to smother them.
-It was the evasive movement from the waist, however, which made Duran especially difficult to hit cleanly and enabled him to stay in range to return fire.
-Watch, for example, how Duran skillfully makes Pipino Cuevas miss with four consecutive punches simply by bending at the waist and moving his torso.
+It was the evasive movement from the waist, however, which made Roberto especially difficult to hit cleanly and enabled him to stay in range to return fire.
+Watch how Duran skillfully makes Pipino Cuevas miss with four consecutive punches simply by bending at the waist and moving his torso.
 Or how he stands in the pocket with Davey Moore, effortlessly rolling the right hand and then ducking under the hook.

 Scroll Three: Ducking, Weaving, and Countering (2:03)